UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 </iframe>

-Notes: We can add a custom text annotation to the plot in the same way that we added a custom color.
+Notes: We can add a custom text annotation to the plot in the same way that we added a custom colour.
 This annotation could be an explanatory label, for example when an event happened on a time axis, or as the label that we made up for this chart.